 Preview and publish navigation structure¶

 The navigation structure can be previewed when either a department or a navigation item has changed.
-This is indicated by a an orange cloud icon in the top right corner if the interface.
+This is indicated by an orange cloud icon in the top right corner if the interface.

 A menu is expanded by clicking the icon, showing options of previewing or publishing the changes.
 If desired, the preview URL can be altered.
 It is recommended to always preview changes before publishing.